mintster/nixmash-spring/README.md

 The primary purpose for this app is to become Spring Masters together, and to blog about it along the way at [NixMash.com](http://nixmash.com) where we go deep on the Cool Tech of the Day.
 The latest release of NixMash Spring is online at **http://nixmashspring.daveburkevt.com.** The NixMash Spring changelist is [located here](http://nixmashspring.daveburkevt.com/x/html/changelist.html).

 **See the [Installation section](#installation) below** on how to configure NixMash Spring to get up and running.
-Once configured you can run the Web Application with
+Once configured you can build the project in Gradle with a bash script:

+`project_root>$ install/sh/buildAll.sh`

+All modules should compile and tests succeed, at which point you can launch the web app with

 `$ gradle mvc:bootRun`

-The application has four supporting modules, JPA, Mail, Solr and Jsoup, which can also be executed with `$ gradle [module]:bootRun`.
+The application has five supporting modules, JPA, Mail, Solr, Batch and Jsoup, each of which can also be executed with `$ gradle [module]:bootRun`.

 ![Home Page in  Release 0.3.1](http://nixmash.com/x/pics/github/spring-home-0.4.2.png)